 Invisible Folk organised a festival of folk music in the beautiful courtyard at the entrance to the museum.
 The weather was glorious and we had 10 folk acts ranging from a solo unaccompanied singer to a seven piece folk ‘choir’, uilleann pipes, violins and guitars all featured.
-The singers in our film Marisa, Jack & Davy and Jack in a Barrel sang songs about the Brickworks and Pete Castle performed Bedfordshire songs he collected while living in the area.
+The singers in our Brickworks film Marisa, Jack & Davy and Jack in a Barrel sang songs about the industry and Pete Castle performed Bedfordshire songs he collected while living in the area.

 For more details about the musicians and their music follow this link